magiclimedev/magiclime/README.md

 # MagicLime: An Open Platform for High-Performance, Secure IoT Sensors

 **MagicLime** is an open-source platform designed to create secure, affordable, and high-performance IoT sensor networks.
 Ideal for hobbyists, developers, and industry professionals, MagicLime emphasizes ease of use, reliable connectivity, and long-term sensor endurance.
-MagicLime’s sensors communicate over unlicensed sub-1GHz ISM (Industrial, Scientific, and Medical) bands, facilitating low-power and encrypted communication for secure and resilient IoT networks.
-The platform’s USB dongle base station is highly versatile, compatible across Windows, Mac, and Linux environments, and thoroughly tested on the Raspberry Pi.
+MagicLime's sensors communicate over unlicensed sub-1GHz ISM (Industrial, Scientific, and Medical) bands, facilitating low-power and encrypted communication for secure and resilient IoT networks.
+The platform's USB dongle base station is highly versatile, compatible across Windows, Mac, and Linux environments, and thoroughly tested on the Raspberry Pi.

 ## Key Features

 ### 1. **Open and Accessible Design**
-   - **Inexpensive Components:** Built using Atmel’s 8-bit AVR RISC-based Atmega328, MagicLime sensors are affordable and readily programmable through the Arduino IDE.
+   - **Inexpensive Components:** Built using Atmel's 8-bit AVR RISC-based Atmega328, MagicLime sensors are affordable and readily programmable through the Arduino IDE.
    - **Compatibility:** The USB dongle-based base station is platform-agnostic, enabling use on any common desktop or embedded system, with a focus on simple setup and deployment.
    - **Power Efficiency:** Sensors are battery-powered, utilizing standard AAA batteries with a projected lifespan of up to 2 years, ensuring low maintenance and high availability.